-For all the good that smartphones do, there is a downfall.
+For all the good that smartphones do, though, there is a downfall.
 The bright screens and tiny fonts of these devices may be harming your children’s eyes.

 Dry eye is a condition that is normally associated with age.
 As we get older, our bodies produce less moisture and less mucus that cause our eyes to become dry.
 This condition is easily fixed by eating an omega-3 rich diet (eggs, salmon, various seeds) and by taking the proper supplements (fish oils, flax seed oils).